ayonli/ngrpc/README.md

 - `ngrpc protoc` generate golang program files from the proto files.

     NOTE: this command is not used if our project only contains Node.js programs.

+- `ngrpc cert <out> [flags]` generate a pair of self-signed certificate.
+    - `--ca string` use a ca.pem for signing, if doesn't exist, it will be auto-generated (default "certs/ca.pem")
+    - `--caKey string` use a ca.key for signing, if doesn't exist, it will be auto-generated (default "certs/ca.key")

 - `ngrpc host [flags]` start the host server in standalone mode
     - `--stop` stop the host server